-Dean for Medical Education and Professor in Residence of Global Health and Social Medicine and Medical Education, Harvard Medical School Trustee since 2005 Age: 66
+Associate Director of the Center for Bioethics and Senior Lecturer in Global Health and Social Medicine, Harvard Medical School Trustee since 2005 Age: 68

-Dr. Hundert has been Dean for Medical Education, Associate Director of the Center for Bioethics, and Daniel D. Federman, M.D.
-Professor in Residence of Global Health and Social Medicine and Medical Education at Harvard Medical School since 2014.
-He also serves on the faculty of the Massachusetts General Hospital Center for Law,

-Brain and Behavior.
+Alumni Affairs and Development at Harvard Medical School and as a senior advisor to Huron Consulting Group since 2023.
+From 2014 to 2023 he served as the Daniel D. Federman, M.D.
+Professor in Residence of Global Health and Social Medicine and Medical Education and Dean for Medical Education at Harvard Medical School, and from 2011 to 2023 he served on the faculty of the Massachusetts General Hospital Center for Law, Brain and Behavior.
 Dr. Hundert earned a B.S. from Yale University, an M.A. from Oxford University, and an M.D. and psychiatry residency training from Harvard Medical School.
 Dr. Hundert provides experience in higher education and the medical services industry.

-Gina L. Loften Retired Chief Technology Officer for Microsoft US Trustee since 2022 Age: 57
+Gina L. Loften Retired Chief Technology Officer, Microsoft US Trustee since 2022 Age: 59

 Gina Loften was Chief Technology Officer for Microsoft US, a branch of the Microsoft Corporation, from 2019 to 2021.
 Prior to joining Microsoft, she held various positions at IBM, serving as Chief Technology Officer for North American Consulting Services.
-She serves on the boards of TTEC, Thoughtworks, Foursquare and Modernizing
+She serves on the boards of TTEC.
+Thoughtworks.
+Foursquare and Modernizing

 Medicine, all since 2021, and Interwell Health since 2022.
-She also serves on the Boards of NC School of Science and Mathematics Foundation, North Carolina Agricultural and Technical Foundation, and DECODE, and the Advisory Board of the North Carolina A&T School of Engineering.
+She has served on the Board of NC School of Science and Mathematics Foundation since 2021, and on the North Carolina A&T State University Board of Trustees since 2023.
 Ms. Loften earned a B.S. from North Carolina Agricultural and Technical State.
-Ms. Loften provides expertise in the areas of technology and digital transformation, mergers and acquisitions, diversity, equity and inclusion, and operations management.
+Ms. Loften provides expertise in the areas of technology and digital transformation, mergers and acquisitions, and operations management.

-La June Montgomery Tabron President and Chief Executive Officer W.K.
-Kellogg Foundation Trustee since 2022 Age: 60
+La June Montgomery Tabron

+President and Chief Executive Officer, W.K.
+Kellogg Foundation Trustee since 2022 Age: 62

 La June Montgomery Tabron has been the President and CEO of the W.K.
 Kellogg Foundation since 2014.
-She is a member of the Board of Directors of the Kellogg Company, and chair of the W.K.
-Kellogg Trust, both since 2014.
-She has been a member of the board of Bronson Healthcare Group since 2011, Detroit Regional
+She is a member of the Board of Directors of Kellanova since 2024, and has been chair of the W.K.
+Kellogg Trust, since 2014.
+She also served as a member of the Board of Directors of the Kellogg Company from 2014 to 2024.
+She has been a member of the board of Bronson Healthcare Group since

-Partnership since 2019, and the Upjohn Institute for Employment Research since 2022.
+2011, Detroit Regional Partnership since 2019, and the Upjohn Institute for Employment Research since 2022.
 Ms. Tabron earned a B.B.A. from the University of Michigan and an M.B.A. from the Kellogg School of Management at Northwestern University.
-Ms. Tabron provides expertise in the areas of not-for-profit management and operations management.
+Ms. Tabron provides expertise in the areas of not-for-profit management and operations management and qualifies as an "audit committee financial expert" under SEC guidelines.